stalniy/casl/docs/_posts/2017-07-22-database-integration.md

 })
 ```

-As you can see rules for specified action and subject can be retrieved with help of `rulesFor` method (the second argument is processed by `subjectName` function, see [Defining Abilities][defining-abilities] for details):
+As you can see rules for specified action and subject can be retrieved with help of `rulesFor` method (the second argument is processed by `subjectName` function, see [Defining Abilities][defining-abilities] for details).
+**Important**: `toMongoQuery` returns `null` in case if `rules` array is empty or there is an inverted rule without conditions.

 ## Other databases